JammintaCQ/dig6800-fall24/projects/index.md

 # Projects

-## Project 1
-- Project Description
-- Technologies Used

-## Project 2
+## Academic CV
-- Project Description
+- Build a Website for CV
-- Technologies Used
+- GitHub